A Novel Framework for Uncertainty-Driven Adaptive Exploration: Introduction

-To test our framework, we create $3$ different instances of ADEU, each one corresponding to $3$ different uncertainty-measuring mechanisms.
-We test our method in the most complex/difficult among the robotic tasks in~\cite{towers2024gymnasium}.
+To test our framework, we create different instances of ADEU, each corresponding to a different uncertainty-measuring mechanism.
+We test our method in the most complex/difficult among the robotic tasks in~\cite{towers2024gymnasium}, and in the DeepSea domain.
 Our experiments demonstrate that the performance of an ADEU instance depends on the ability of each uncertainty-measuring mechanism to quantify uncertainty.
-However, in our experiments, the instance of ADEU employing a specific uncertainty-measuring mechanism, outperforms the original exploration method that employs the corresponding uncertainty-measuring mechanism.
-Moreover, there is always some instance of ADEU that performs better than all of its opponents.
-As such, ADEU can be considered as a `plug-and-play' adaptive exploration framework, that can be coupled with any uncertainty-measuring mechanism; and exhibits the ability to improve the performance of DRL algorithms that employ the corresponding uncertainty-measuring mechanism in their exploration process.
+However, in our experiments, the instance of ADEU employing a specific uncertainty-measuring mechanism, outperforms the original exploration method that employs the same uncertainty-measuring mechanism.
+Moreover, there is {\em always} some instance of ADEU that performs better than all of its opponents.
+As such, ADEU can be considered as a `plug-and-play' adaptive exploration framework, that can be coupled with any uncertainty-measuring mechanism; and exhibits the ability to improve the performance of DRL algorithms that utilize the corresponding uncertainty-measuring mechanism in their exploration process.